pyright: Python Static Type Checker by Microsoft

 # Output as JSON for CI integration

 VS Code: install the Pylance extension, which bundles pyright and adds autocompletion, signature help, auto-imports, and rename refactoring.
-Pylance is closed-source but free.
+Pylance is free but closed-source, and its license restricts it to official Microsoft VS Code builds.
+Forks such as Cursor, VSCodium, and Positron fall back to plain pyright or basedpyright.

-Other editors: pyright’s open-source language server works with any editor that supports LSP.
-Run pyright --langserver or pyright-langserver --stdio to start it.
-Neovim users can configure it through nvim-lspconfig; Emacs users through Eglot or lsp-mode.
+Other editors: pyright’s open-source language server works anywhere LSP does.
+Start it with pyright-langserver --stdio.
+Neovim users configure it through nvim-lspconfig; Emacs users through Eglot or lsp-mode.

 Pros